ronitkunk/markovleafrag/README.md

 # Markov Chain Music Composer
-ELI5: will "learn" from the piece of music you give it, and play new music that hopefully captures some features of the genre.
+ELI5: will "learn" from the piece of music you give it, and create new music that hopefully captures some features of the genre.

 `create_markov_chain` will create a Markov chain whose states are chords in the piece of music you give it.
 It will learn the conditional distribution of the next chord given the current.